 It is only seeing my son wailing when an item of clothing is giving him sensory issues, and loving him so much that I would do anything to relieve his distress that made me realise – well actually a jumper can be pretty painful.
 Your child’s teacher needs as much guidance and information on this as possible to help develop that understanding.

 Dealing with such as situation as a teacher will still be very difficult.
 If you let one pupil take a jumper off, four others could demand the same.
 As a teacher I may not feel it is wise to relate your child’s reason for special dispensation – and individual parents may not want the reason announced either.
 Teachers will be constantly needing to balance the needs of your child with the way the rest of a class might react.

 Therefore there has to be some flexibility in some of the school’s routines, and there may have to be some adaptation of some of the routines and expectations at home.
 You will have to appreciate each other’s limitations – no teacher or parent can fulfil everyone’s needs all of time.

-To sum up, as an autism parent, you have been on a long, hard journey, learning how you can support your child.
-You have discovered the hard way, through trial, error and desperation, how best to manage and guide them.
-You are still learning.
-Sometimes you still get it wrong, but you keep trying.
-All parents go on this journey but for the autism parent there are a few more twists and turns – the journey is that bit more fraught and uncertain.
+To sum up, as autism parents, we have been on a long, hard journey, learning how you can support our child.
+We have discovered the hard way, through trial, error and desperation, how best to manage and guide them.
+We are still learning.
+Sometimes we still get it wrong, but we keep trying.
+All parents go on this journey but for autism parents there are a few more twists and turns – the journey is that bit more fraught and uncertain.

 Your child’s teacher has not been on this journey, has not seen your child at their best and at their worst- and that’s why you’ve got to fight, desperately, passionately, to convey who your child is, to communicate the essence of them to their teacher.